History of GuidanceNGO

 - Disseminate information about the strengths of various schools and which ones can be considered by students and their parents based on their aspirations, beliefs, intellectual capacity, and economic status.

 - Assist the legitimate educational sector in obstructing the proliferation of substandard schools that have been set up primarily to gain profit; GuidanceNGO believes that these entities are nothing more than businesses that have no place in the educational community.

 - Counter misinformation in the educational community through genuine efforts that promote factual data in various sectors.
 Be of assistance to schools that are selflessly striving to better their delivery of educational services.

-The fund allocated by Schoolguide Magazine to GuidanceNGO is not enough to cover the expenses incurred in conducting the seminars.
+The fund allocated by Schoolguide Magazine to GuidanceNGO is not enough to cover the expenses incurred in conducting the Webinars.
 Ergo, GuidanceNGO seeks the support of the secondary schools in allowing Schoolguide and Paths Magazine to be sold to their students.
 Subscription to either magazine is also requested to raise additional funding.